UIUC-Chatbot/AICE-rlaif/RAG&Exa/README.md

 # Exa datasets
 I tried to use Exa to obtain RAG documents for OpenHermes-2.5 dataset.
 The code is in [Exa_dataset.ipynb].The result is in [search_response.json].
 I gave Exa 100 questions and reached the usage limits.
 But there were only 10 responses.
 I haven't figured out why yet.

+# Train_critic_model
+I fine-tuned ["teknium/OpenHermes-2.5-Mistral-7B"] model with self-rag dataset.
+Detailed things can be found in this folder.\
+I used this tutorial provided by Kastan: https://www.philschmid.de/fine-tune-llms-in-2024-with-trl \
+This tutorial is REALLY helpful!!!